 Our perfect, peaceful, revolting rebel!
 He turned the world upside-down, teaching that the first would be last and the last would be first; he touched the leper; he spoke to the Samaritan woman and ate with tax collectors and sinners.
-His Kingdom is not of this world, and we’re part of His Kingdom, we’re not of this world anymore either.
+His Kingdom is not of this world and if we’re part of His Kingdom then we’re not of this world anymore either.

 “Do you think I came to bring peace on earth?
 No, I tell you, but division.”

 Happy New Year, beloved readers.
 As you think about the year ahead I don’t know if you feel that change is afoot, but for me 2019 was a year of change.
 Back in September I started a part-time job.
 Aside from some admin jobs I’ve done that worked around my children at home, this is the first time I’ve been in paid employment in nine years.

 I’m working in a secondary school (high school), which of course is full of people.
 There are people aged 11 right up to nearly-retirement age.
 Hundred and hundreds of people.
 This is quite a contrast from my daily routine prior to working there.
 Looking after a three-year old, doing a lot of laundry, perhaps meeting up with a friend for a cuppa… this is in many ways quite a lonely season.
 I found it as such, anyway.
 I love spending time with my children, but the lack of structure and the lack of adult company was a challenge for me.